bodastage/bts-ce-lite/README.md

 # BTS-CE-Lite

-BTS-CE-lite is a minimal feature version of [bts-ce](https://github.com/bodastage/bts-ce)
+BTS-CE-lite is a minimal feature version of [bts-ce](https://github.com/bodastage/bts-ce).
+It is a cross platform desktop app develop with electron.

 ## Features
-* Parsing configuration management dumps
+* Parsing telecommunication configuration management dumps for various vendors

 ## License